 People with mental health conditions are significantly overrepresented in every aspect of the criminal legal system.
-MAMH aims to ensure that Massachusetts develops innovative services that protect people from entry into the criminal legal system, and actively divert individuals from arrest, adjudication, and incarceration wherever possible.
-Once in that system MAMH advocates that individuals receive the treatment they want and need, that services are provided in a way that is fair and respectful, and that support is available to ensure successful re-entry into the community.
-In 2024, MAMH sought reforms at Bridgewater State Hospital, improved services under Section 35 involuntary civil commitment for substance use treatment, and changes to the process by which people are evaluated for competency to stand trial to increase the opportunity to conduct those evaluations in the community.
+MAMH aims to ensure that Massachusetts develops innovative services that protect people from entry into the criminal legal system and actively divert individuals from arrest, adjudication, and incarceration wherever possible.
+If diversion fails, MAMH advocates that people in the criminal legal system receive the treatment they want and need, that services are provided in a way that is fair and respectful, and that support is available to ensure successful re-entry into the community.
+In 2024, MAMH sought reforms at Bridgewater State Hospital, improved services under Section 35 involuntary civil commitment for substance use treatment, and advocated for changes to the process by which people are evaluated for competency to stand trial to increase the opportunity to conduct those evaluations in the community.